Southwest Adolescent Treatment Alliance

 This year’s conference will take place on two days with the option of attending one or both days.
 Attendees will be able to pick from a number of informative workshops including ethics, self-harm, substance abuse, aggressive behaviors and suicidal behaviors.
 Attendees will also have the opportunity to network with other professionals and program representatives.

-Total of 11 CEU’s available for Psychologists, Social Workers, Licensed Professional Counselors, Marriage and Family Therapists
+Total of 11 PDHs/CEU’s available for Psychologists, Social Workers, Licensed Professional Counselors, Marriage and Family Therapists

 See Registration Page for Fees.